kwgoodman/calculus/readme.rst

-I haven't done any calculus in decades.
-Well, that's no longer true because I am taking an online single-variable calculus class.
-This repo is a tex document that contains some ideas that occured to me while taking the class.
+I haven't done calculus in decades.
+Well, that's no longer true because I recently took a single-variable calculus course.
+The 13-week online class was taught by Robert Ghrist.
+He's the calculus teacher you wish you had.

+This repo contains some of the ideas that we covered in class and some of the ideas that occured to me while taking the class.